GabrielDornelles/pytorch-ocr/README.md

 - ~~Add logging with hydra, so it saves logging in text files~~. ✅
 - Add CI with github actions, to test if everything works fine after pushes to this repo.
 - Add tests to main methods so it keeps secure when adding more models and functionalities in the future.
-- Configure Dockerfile to work with nvidia gpu for training.
+- Configure Dockerfile for inference